Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Nonlinear Dirac equations on closed surfaces

 \item We also obtain a vanishing result for surfaces of positive Euler characteristic: More precisely, if

 then we get a contradiction from \eqref{nodal-set} forcing \(\psi\) to be trivial. \end{enumerate} \end{Cor}

-Using the Sobolev embedding theorem we can obtain another variant of the last statement from the previous Corollary. \begin{Prop} Let \(\psi\) be a smooth solution of \eqref{soler}.
+Using the Sobolev embedding theorem we can obtain another variant of the last statement from the previous Corollary. \begin{Prop} Let \(\psi\) be a smooth solution of \eqref{soler} with \(\lambda=0\).
 Suppose that there do not exist harmonic spinors on \(M\).
-If
+There exists some \(\epsilon_0>0\) depending on \(M,\mu\) such that whenever \(\epsilon<\epsilon_0\) and

-for some small \(\epsilon>0\) then \(\psi\) must be trivial. \end{Prop} \begin{proof} By assumption \(0\) is not in the spectrum of \(D\) and we can estimate
+we have \(\psi=0\). \end{Prop} \begin{proof} By assumption \(0\) is not in the spectrum of \(D\) and we can estimate

 where \(\lambda_1\) denotes the smallest eigenvalue of the Dirac operator.
 Making use of elliptic estimates for first order equations we find

 where we made use of the assumptions.
 Thus, for \(\epsilon\) small enough \(\psi\) has to vanish. \end{proof}